ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 for data capture, and the data that was collected during program execution.

-You will need to use CrayPat first, to instrument your program and capture performance analysis data, and then use Cray Apprentice2 to visualize and explore the resulting data files.
+You will need to use CrayPat first to instrument your program and capture performance analysis data, and then `pat_report` to generate the `.ap2` files from the results.
+You may then use Cray Apprentice2 to visualize and explore those files.

 The number and appearance of the reports that can be generated using Cray Apprentice2 is determined by the kind and quantity of data captured